BriteCore/Design-Team-Projects/Design Researcher/README.md

 * The design research test
 * A few followup questions

-Please submit this project as a .zip file back to the design team lead, Will Guldin (will@britecore.com).
+Please submit this project as a .zip file back to the design director, Will Guldin (will@britecore.com).
 The zip file should contain a .md file with your answers and a research plan, in PDF format.

 ## The Design Research Test